AmplitudeAudio/sdk/docs/content/docs/project-setup/08-sound.md

 `uint32` `default: 0`

-Specifies the number of time the sound should loop until to be automatically stopped by the engine.
+Specifies the number of times the sound should loop until it is automatically stopped by the engine.
 Set this value to `0` to loop the sound until manually stopped.

 ## path